jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/22-arabs.md

 ^.
 snow
 much
-«officers are called
-with iron.
-Tai-wei
-His army
-is
-(^
-brave and excels in
-all
-military exercises.

-The
-is
-streets of the capital are
-more than
-broad; in the middle
-50 feet
-use of camels,
+The streets of the capital are over 50 feet wide.
+These have sidewalks paved with green and black flagstones of surpassing beauty.
+These are for the convenience of the pedestrians' business.
-a roadway twenty feet broad and four feet high for the convenience of for the and oxen carrying goods about.
-On either side, horses,
+- In the middle is a roadway 20 feet wide for camels, horses, and oxen carrying goods about.
-30 pedestrians'
-business, there are sidewalks paved with green and black (or ^ blueish black,
-H)
-flagstones of surpassing beauty.

-The houses are like those of the Chinese, except they use instead of tiles difference that here thin flagstones (slates?) are
+The houses are like those of the Chinese, except that they use thin flagstones instead of tiles.

-The food
+Their food consists of:
+- rice and other cereals.
-85 strips of
+- mutton strips of

 fraits
 is
 dough